Tony-Bustaty/task-1-adv/README.md

 ## Usage

-1. just use the live server extension which can be install within vs code from the extensions tab
+1. just use the live server extension which can be installed within VS Code from the extensions tab in the app

 The application provides the following features: